jlouie10/GifTastic/README.md

 * Transition effect when loading gifs for the first time
 * More mobile responsive
 * Added title to each gif
+* Updated endpoint to use HTTPS

 # Instructions
+Add more cartoons by searching for them in the search bar.
+A new tag will be created, and clicking on it (or any existing tags) will populate 10 random gifs.
+Clicking the tag again will generate a new set of gifs for that topic.

+The app will load with 10 default cartoons, but you can uncomment the larger array in the source code.
+This was modified to de-clutter the interface.

+Click a gif to toggle it to play.
+Click again to stop it.

+Add as many gifs as you want.

 # Issues ([Feature], [Bug])
 [Feature] Add limit when gifs loaded is greater than total gifs on Giphy [Bug] All titles appear to be lowercase
-[Bug] Long titles push gif container wider than image
+[Bug] Long titles push gif container wider than image [Feature] Add download button (not working)
+[Feature] Integrate with OMDB to produce additional metadata [Feature] Add favorites button
+[Feature] Add button to animate all
+[Feature] Add button to stop all
+[Feature] Add layout for gif section (identify a solution that doesn't show as much white space, avoid justify-content) [Feature] Improve searched layout
+[Feature] Dark background for gif section

 # References
 * Page template inspiration